 It is now known that many animals are able to sense slight changes in their electrical environment.
 Most studies on the subject have focused around the workings of the internal compass that animals use to navigate however the EM field we produce are similar and are now believed to be what contributes to the “sixth sense” we all hear about.

 What if there was a way to eliminate this field in the modern hunter?
-Mike Slinkard President and Founder of HECS LLC has done just that with the introduction of the HECS hunting suit.
+Mike Slinkard President and Founder of HECS LLC has done just that with the introduction of the HECS Human Energy Conceal Suit.